Maclura pomifera: Distribution

 Osage orange's pre-Columbian range was largely restricted to a small area in what is now the United States, namely the Red River drainage of Oklahoma, Texas, and Arkansas, as well as the Blackland Prairies and post oak savannas.
 A disjunct population also occurred in the Chisos Mountains of Texas.
 It has since become widely naturalized in the United States and Ontario, Canada.
-Osage orange has been planted in all the 48 contiguous states of the United States and in southeastern Canada.
+Osage orange has been planted in all of the 48 contiguous states of the United States and in southeastern Canada.

-The largest known Osage orange tree is located at the Patrick Henry National Memorial, in Brookneal, Virginia, and is believed to be almost 350 years old.
+The largest known Osage orange tree is located at the Patrick Henry National Memorial in Brookneal, Virginia, and is believed to be almost 350 years old.
 Another historic tree is located on the grounds of Fort Harrod, a Kentucky pioneer settlement in Harrodsburg, Kentucky.

+The tree was transferred and planted in many parks in Europe.
+It is found in Bulgaria and Serbia.

 Ecological aspects of historical distribution

 Evidence of a seed predator (February in Kansas).